MoussaGRICHE/car_moto_tracking_Jetson_Nano_Yolov8_TensorRT/README.md

 - 3rd argument : camera for using embedded camera
 - 4rth argument: if inference capacity of the Jetson is more then 30 fps, put 1, otherwise put 2, 3, 4 depending on the inference capacity of the Jetson
 - 5th argument : show or save
-- 6th argument : 1 if you want to count into one line (In or Out) or 2 for 2 lines (In and Out)

 #### Remark:
 If you are using the Jetson with SSH, you can not see the first frame of the video to draw the line(s).